A turtles-eye view of the National Aquarium

 D.C. pop star Wale reflects on fame, the inspiration for his new album “The Gifted,” his future, and what it means to be a rapper from the District.

-The decision to become a doctor
+On Leadership: The decision to become a doctor

 Bright spots during dark times in Moore, Oklahoma